mattermost/docs/README.md

 4. Scroll down to compare changes with the original document.
 5. Select **Create pull request**.

+### Using Labels

+Labels are used to track the lifecycle and status of a pull request.
+Using the correct labels helps with managing workflows and ensuring that content is edited, merged, released etc at the correct time.
+Take a look at the [Labels](https://developers.mattermost.com/contribute/getting-started/labels/) page for information about how and when to use which labels.

-## Commenting on Pull Requests
+### Commenting on Pull Requests

 Once a pull request is submitted, multiple committers may comment on it and provide edits or suggestions which you can commit directly.
 You can also add line comments.
 Take a look at [Commenting on pull requests](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/commenting-on-a-pull-request) for more details.

+### Reviewing Pull Requests

+Once a pull request has been submitted and the correct label assigned, the review process begins.
+Once the review process is complete and depending on the type of issue it is (e.g., a typo fix vs. a new feature), the change is either merged into master and pushed immediately or merged into the release branch and pushed in alignment with the release.

 ## Building and Validating